GIDEON-BARRYMOORE-DANIEL/step-by-step-creation-of-a-small-active-directory-IAM-lab-using-windows-8.1-server/README.md

-# Active Directory Simulation – CyberTech Solutions
+# Active Directory Simulation – Nxgluxury Limited

 This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **CyberTech Solutions**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.